Freshwater marsh: Rift Valley

-Rift Valley is located in Eastern Africa.
+In Eastern Africa, the Rift Valley contains marshlands.
 Lake Naivasha is surrounded by tropical, freshwater marshes in the extensive 6,500 kilometer rift valley.
 These marshes are home to cattail, papyrus, and floating mats of other plants.
 This marsh is also home to ducks, herons, and crayfish.
 The rifting in the valley is enlarging the lake, creating more wetlands in the surrounding area.

-Mesopotamian Marshlands
+Mesopotamian Marshes

-The Mesopotamian Marshlands are located in southern Iraq and Iran.
-The confluence of the Tigris and Euphrates Rivers create the Mesopotamian Marshlands.
-The Mesopotamian Marshlands were once the largest wetland ecosystem in the Middle East, covering an area of 15,000 to 20,000 square kilometers.
+The Mesopotamian Marshes are located in southern Iraq and Iran.
+The confluence of the Tigris and Euphrates Rivers create the Mesopotamian Marshes.
+The Mesopotamian Marshes were once the largest wetland ecosystem in the Middle East, covering an area of 15,000 to 20,000 square kilometers.
 In the 1980s and 1990s, this marshland was drained by upstream dams and water control structures, down to 10% of the original area.
 The marshland is located on the intercontinental flyway of migratory birds and is used by two-thirds of West Asia's water fowl.
 The marsh is currently dominated by an invasive grass, Phragmites australis.